cloudquery/cloudquery/website/pages/docs/reference/source-spec.md

 Name of the plugin.
 If you have multiple source plugins, this should be unique.

 The name field may be used to uniquely identify a particular source configuration.
 For example, if you have two configs for the AWS plugin for syncing different accounts, one may be named `aws-account-1` and the other `aws-account-2`.
-In this case, the `path` option below should be used to specify the download path for the plugin.

 ### path

-(`string`, optional)
+(`string`, required)

 Configures how to retrieve the plugin.
-For plugins hosted on GitHub, `path` is inferred from `name` by default.
-For example `name: aws` will resolve `path` to `clouduquery/aws`.
+For example `path` that is set `clouduquery/aws` will use official aws plugin that is the part of cloudquery repository.
 If you'd like to use a plugin that is not hosted on the CloudQuery repository, provide the full path to the repository such as `community-github-org/community-github-repo`.
 If plugin registry is set to `grpc`, path should be an address that plugin is listening on.
 For example if you started a plugin locally in debug mode it will be listening on `localhost:50051` and you can use that as the path.
 If plugin registry is `local`, path should be a path to the plugin binary.
 For example if you have a plugin binary in `~/.cloudquery/plugins` you can use `~/.cloudquery/plugins/<bin_name>` as the path.